skirino/croma/README.md

     - Known limitations:
         - Pattern matching against function parameters should use `(param1, param2) when guards -> block` style.
         - Overloaded typespecs are not supported.
+        - Using unquote fragment in parameter list is not fully supported.

 ## `Croma.Monad`